Freedom89/yxkd/_posts/gatech/ga_notes/2024-08-09-gt-ga-exam-dp-dc.md

 **What if we want to find all pairs? (y,z)**

-Note, z is still fix, means we want to find shortest path from all possible s to z.
+In the above implementation, z is still fix, means we want to find shortest path from all possible s to all possible z, to accomplish this we repeat the above algorithm for $N$ times where $N$ is the number of nodes.

 Then in this case, the complexity is $O(N^2E)$.
 But, in the event that this is a fully connected graph, then $E=N^2$ which means the overall complexity $O(N^4)$.
 The question becomes `can we do better?` Yes we can!